 You will receive an invoice to the e-mail address you used in your application at universityadmissions.se.
 Payment is made with bank wire transfer to the University’s bank account stated on the invoice.
 You need to state your invoice number when making the payment.Can I pay the tuition fee with a credit card?

 No. You pay the tuition fee through bank wire transfer to the University’s bank account stated on the invoice.
 You need to state your invoice number when making the payment.How do I know the payment has gone through?

-A confirmation of your payment will be sent to you via e-mail and you will receive the original at the beginning of the semester when you are here in person.What happens if I do not pay the tuition fee on time?
+A confirmation of your payment will be sent to you via e-mail from the University of Skövde.What happens if I do not pay the tuition fee on time?

 Are there scholarships available?

-The University of Skövde offers scholarships to students attending a master's programme at our university.
-The scholarships consist of tuition fee waivers of 62,500 SEK per year (50% of the tuition fee), and the amount is deducted from the tuition fee when you receive the invoice.
+The University of Skövde offers partial scholarships to students attending a master's programme at our university.
+The scholarships consist of partial tuition fee waivers which cover 50% of the tuition fee.
+The amount is deducted from the tuition fee when you receive the invoice.
 The scholarships are competitive, and granted on the basis of academic merit.
-The scholarships can only be awarded to tuition paying students .
+The scholarships can only be awarded to tuition paying students.
 Please note that you must be able to finance the rest of the tuition fee yourself, and to cover all living expenses during your stay in Sweden.
-More information here.Are there scholarships available from sources other than the University?
+More information about scholarships.Are there scholarships available from sources other than the University?